nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given phone number/email/unit price/quantity are invalid.
+The given phone number/email/unit price/quantity is/are invalid.

     * 1a1.
 Sellah shows an error message.